I6-6-6I/HML/README.md

 ## :blue_book: Introduction

 HML is a **Header** Only **Math Library** highly inspired by both glm and cmath.
-It was made in order to make creating Vulkan and DirectX12 apps easier by giving ready to use mathematic functions and structs.
+It was made in order to make creating Vulkan and DirectX12 applications easier to do by giving ready to use mathematic functions and structs.

 ## :spiral_notepad: Features
  - Common functions such as: Min, Max, Abs, Round, Ceil, Pow etc.